Concept cars | Pictures | Reuters

 Mercedes-Benz Vision Tokyo concept car.
 REUTERS/Toru Hanai

-An EN-V, or "Electric Networked-Vehicle", is driven by a General Motors' staff member during an event to unveil its concept car in Shanghai, March 24, 2010.
+An EN-V, or "Electric Networked-Vehicle", is driven by a GM staff member in Shanghai.
 REUTERS/Nir Elias

-A model drives a Toyota i-REAL concept car at the Shanghai International Auto show, April 2009.
-REUTERS/Aly Song

-German carmaker Adam Opel presents the full electric vehicle 'Opel RAK e' concept car at the International Motor Show in Frankfurt, September 13, 2011.
+German carmaker Adam Opel's full electric vehicle 'Opel RAK e' concept car.
 REUTERS/Kai Pfaffenbach

 Next Slideshows